Jerry Reinsdorf: Ownership history

 Reinsdorf was one of two bidders for the Phoenix Coyotes that would commit to not relocating the team.
-On July 29, 2009 Reinsdorf and his group were approved for ownership of the Coyotes for $148 million.
+On July 29, 2009, Reinsdorf and his group were approved for ownership of the Coyotes for $148 million.
 In August 2009, it was reported that Jerry Reinsdorf & Ice Edge LLC had dropped its bid for the Coyotes, leaving only Balsillie and the NHL as bidders for the team.
 The NHL bid ultimately prevailed, however the league stated it wished to re-sell the franchise as soon as possible.
 On March 24, 2010, it was reported that Reinsdorf was once again a possible buyer for the Phoenix Coyotes.
 Reinsdorf had been working out an arrangement to make the deal more feasible with the municipality of Glendale, Arizona.
 As late as August 2011, negotiations between Reinsdorf and the City of Glendale were still in process for the purchase of the Coyotes.
 However, in 2013, the Coyotes were sold to IceArizona, a group of investors that did not include Reinsdorf.
+The Coyotes would later rebrand themselves as the Arizona Coyotes in order to expand their reach to the greater Arizona region in 2014, though they would ultimately relocate to nearby Utah to become the Utah Mammoth and potentially disband the franchise entirely after failed attempts to succeed with multiple new owners since then in 2024.